vlecture/vlecture-api/README.md

 2. Make sure to enter the directory using `cd notebook-be`
 3. Create a virtual environment using `python -m venv env`
 4. Run the virtual environment using `source env/bin/activate` for Mac and `env\Scripts\activate.bat` for Windows
-5. Install the required modules with `pip install requirements.txt`
+5. Install the required modules with `pip install -r requirements.txt`
 6. Run the app using `make dev`

 ### How to run (if you have already installed)